Find audio versions of Sightline articles on any of your favorite podcast platforms, including Spotify, Youtube, and Apple.

 Bar graph showing how almost 1/3 of Washington's projected 2050 housing stock has yet to be builtThe state’s most recent residential and commercial energy code, which went into effect in March 2024, clamps down on the use of gas for space and water heating in new buildings in favor of high-efficiency electric alternatives such as heat pumps.4 Building codes operate on a three-year cycle.
 The most recent codes adopted in March 2024 are called the 2021 codes.

 These new rules flow from longstanding statutory requirements the Washington legislature set for the State Building Code Council (SBCC).
 In 2009 Washington lawmakers required the SBCC to establish rules that contribute to constructing emissions-free homes and buildings by 2031.
-Policymakers also mandated that the state’s 2031 energy code lead to a 70 percent net energy use reduction compared to the 2006 code, with incremental progress at each code cycle in between.5The 2031 codes will be adopted in 2027.
+Policymakers also mandated that the state’s 2031 energy code lead to a 70 percent net energy use reduction compared to the 2006 code, with incremental progress at each code cycle in between.5The 2031 building code will go into effect in 2033.

 When the SBCC first proposed the latest energy code, it explicitly required electric heat pumps in all new commercial and residential buildings.
 At the time, this was the most climate-ambitious energy code in the United States.
 However, after the US Court of Appeals for the Ninth Circuit overturned Berkeley’s prohibition on gas hookups in new buildings, the SBCC voluntarily revised its draft code to bolster it against potential lawsuits from the gas industry.